marineam/coil/README.txt

 Design Goals
 ============
-  Below is a list of goals from GOALS.txt that needs to be updated....
+  General design/implementation goals, some have been met, others are still in progress.

-    - Support non-Twisted reactor driven Python programs
+    - Support Twisted and non-Twisted reactor driven Python programs.
-    - Scalable to complex configurations
+    - Scalable to complex configurations, easily avoiding duplication.
-    - Scalable to many machines; for example, 50 machines that have almost same config with only minor changes to each should be easy to do.
-    - Orthogonal to code; code should not be required to know about the config system used, it should be regular Python or Twisted code
+    - Orthogonal to code; code should not be required to know about the config system used, it should be regular Python or Twisted code.
-    - Encourage design of code to be easily extendable and pluggable and not tightly coupled
-    - Encourage creation of pre-made configuration libraries
-    - Minimal boilerplate
+    - Minimal boilerplate.
-    - Python object representation for automatic code generation as well as human editable text format which is not code (James pointed out how this is helpful, e.g. binding to pre-1024 ports, then changing uid, without actually importing any user code)
-    - Maybe?
-Changeable at runtime; if not in first revision, should be kept in mind for further enhancement

 Text Format
 ===========